 At Corporate Technology Solutions, we strive to design and install a solution suited to your specific needs.
 Our team can design in-building emergency communication systems to ensure that your building is first responder ready, while creating efficient, cost-saving designs.

-We have offices in Tempe, Tucson, and Salt Lake City, but can provide DAS installation and design services throughout Arizona and Utah.
+We have offices in Tempe and Tucson, but can provide DAS installation and design services throughout Arizona.
 Contact us to get started on improving the emergency response communication throughout your building or property!